 Be sure to check also if your guesthouse of hotel come with free parking included in its price.
 Some of them do and this will definitely lift a weight off.

-We have two type of parking machines: old school coin-operated parking meter.
+We have two types of parking machines: old school coin-operated parking meter.
 The same type you can find in countries like the USA that you just insert quarters in.
 And of course the modern ones with display screens that do accept credit and debit cards as well.

 Now you know how to deal with parking in Reykjavik!
 No surprises, no fines!